I know where the best pizza in Cagliari is, and I am about to spill the secret.

 Get ready because I’m about to shout it from the mountain tops— I LOVE PIZZA.
 This girl is one heck of a pizza aficionado, and I’m ready to sing my love for pizza all day, every day.
 So it only makes sense that I had to find an excuse to troll the streets of the Sardinian capital city to sample from the best Cagliari pizzeria.

 When I say sample, don’t you dare picture me nibbling a bite or two and sipping a glass of wine (or craft beer) with my pinky up.
 When I say sample, I mean to say that I stuffed my face and devoured every last morsel of the pizza from these top pizzerias.
 It’s pizza we’re talking about here!

-I’ll do my very best to ensure that I describe the top Cagliari pizzeria in tantalizing detail, so you’ll know where to find the best pizza in Cagliari!
+I’ll do my very best to ensure that I describe the top Cagliari pizzeria – those that are 100% authentic and beloved by locals – in tantalizing detail, so you’ll know where to find the best pizza in Cagliari!
 So sit back, relax, and maybe eat a snack before reading this article.
 Warning: drooling may occur.

-GOOD TO KNOW: Most people in Italy, including myself, consider pizza to be strictly a dinner dish.
-Pretty much any good Cagliari pizzeria will only serve pizza for dinner.
-We don’t go out for dinner before 8:00 pm in Cagliari.
+Most people in Italy consider pizza to be strictly a dinner dish, but the attitude is now changing with places such as Framento that are now also open for lunch.
+We don’t go out for dinner before 8:00 pm here n Cagliari.

 Where is Cagliari?

 First things first.
 I want to make sure you all know where Cagliari is located before diving into the details about Cagliari best pizzeria!

 Cagliari is the capital city of the Italian island of Sardinia, which lies in the Mediterranean Sea to the West of Italy.
 Cagliari is a vibrant city filled with colorful buildings and blessed with kilometers of coastline.
 There’s a lively party scene, an idyllic beach (well actually, more than one), and plenty of ancient ruins and stunning architecture to explore.